Industry News

 Update time : 2023-03-10 12:30:16

 Fiberglass is a composite material consisting of extruded glass strands.
 The fiberglass used in the automotive industry, shipbuilding, and hull repair differs from the fiberglass used for insulation.
-Rigid fiberglass can be bonded together with epoxy.
-The difference between fiberglass cloth and mat is how it is constructed and looks.
+Rigid fiberglass can be bonded together with epoxy resin, which provides strength and durability.
+The difference between fiberglass cloth and fiberglass mat lies in their construction, appearance, and applications.

 fiberglass cloth